Analysis | Bill O’Brien accumulated all the power with the Texans, and it cost him his job

 The Texans named O’Brien their general manager after last season, filling what had been a vacant position with the person already in charge.
 After one offseason and an 0-4 start to the season, the Texans fired O’Brien on Monday.
 He’ll be replaced as coach on an interim basis by defensive coordinator Romeo Crennel.

-In a statement, Texans Owner Cal McNair thanked O’Brien and listed his accomplishments before saying, “Bill proved himself as a coach and leader in this league.”
+In a statement, Texans owner Cal McNair thanked O’Brien and listed his accomplishments before saying, “Bill proved himself as a coach and leader in this league.”
 Intentional or not, it is telling McNair left out O’Brien’s work as general manager.

 O’Brien’s tenure should have been celebrated in Houston, and he should have had a longer leash than a lousy quarter-season against a tough schedule.
 Under O’Brien, the Texans won the AFC South four times in six years, had only one losing season and drafted quarterback Deshaun Watson, a franchise cornerstone and one of the NFL’s brightest stars.
 They never became a true power, but they were frequently on the cusp.